+Probably not.
 One report of 33 women who used formoterol during pregnancy described five cases of premature birth (three would be expected due to the background risk).
 Another study compared 162 formoterol-exposed pregnancies to another long acting beta agonist and did not find a difference in low birth weight, gestational age or preterm delivery.
 It is unlikely that the chance for preterm delivery was increased by the use of formoterol during pregnancy.
 There may have been a relationship of preterm labor with poorly controlled or more severe asthma in pregnancy.

 Can I take formoterol while breastfeeding?

-There have not been any studies of women taking formoterol while breastfeeding.
-Information on the use of related medications, suggest that the use of a formoterol inhaler is not expected to result in high enough levels in the mother’s bloodstream to pass into breast milk in significant amounts.
+There have not been any studies on women taking formoterol while breastfeeding.
+Information on the use of related medications, suggest that the use of a formoterol inhaler would be unlikely to result in high enough levels in the mother’s bloodstream to pass into breast milk in significant amounts.
 Inhaled bronchodilators are generally considered acceptable for use during breastfeeding.
-Be sure to talk to your health care provider about all your choices for breastfeeding.
+Be sure to talk to your health care provider about all of your breastfeeding questions.

 Is there a concern if my partner was taking formoterol when I got pregnant?

 There are currently no data to suggest paternal use of formoterol at the time of conception increases the chance for a birth defect.
 In general, exposures that fathers have are unlikely to increase risks to a pregnancy.
 For more information, please see the MotherToBaby fact sheet Paternal Exposures and Pregnancy at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.